-Quick disclaimer: This content is for educational and informational purposes only, and is not intended as medical advice.
-I am not a medical professional and the information contained in this blog should not be used to diagnose, treat or prevent any disease or health illness.
-Read my full disclaimer to learn more.
+Disclaimer: This content is for educational and informational purposes only, and is not intended as medical advice.
+I am not a medical professional and the information contained in this blog should not be used to diagnose, treat, or prevent any disease or health illness.
+Learn more.

 This subject is something I’ve been doing a lot of research about lately, so I thought I’d share my findings with you.